 The original Bas Clas lineup included Baton Rouge natives Buddy Bowers (drums/vocals) and Pat Gremillion (guitar/vocals).
-The group debuted without a bassist in 1976 at a Chimes Street biker bar on the LSU campus. and, after being joined by Al Abshire on bass, as a full band at a 1977 concert on the LSU Parade Grounds.
-In subsequent weeks, Abshire left, Donnie moved to bass and the band began performing at the Brass Rail on Fridays, taking advantage of the crowd that gathered for the regular 25¢ bourbon special that ended a couple of hours before showtime.
+The group debuted without a bassist in 1976 at a Chimes Street biker bar on the LSU campus.
+And, after being joined by Al Abshire on bass as a full band at a 1977 concert on the LSU Parade Grounds.
+In subsequent weeks, Abshire left, Donnie moved to bass, and the band began performing at the Brass Rail on Fridays, taking advantage of the crowd that gathered for the regular 25¢ bourbon special that ended a couple of hours before showtime.
 Needless to say, much of the Brass Rail audience was quite drunk, which meant they loved the band.

-In 1979, after an exciting-but-never-released recording session at Master Trak Studios in Crowley, Bowers and Gremillion left the group, which now included multi-instrumentalist, Gary Graeff, formerly of Rufus Jagneaux ("Opelousas Sostan").
-Bassist Geoff Thistlethwaite and drummer Ted Cobena then joined Bas Clas and the band forged ahead.
+In 1979, after an exciting-but-never-released recording session at Master Trak Studios in Crowley, Bowers, and Gremillion left the group, which now included multi-instrumentalist Gary Graeff, formerly of Rufus Jagneaux ("Opelousas Sostan").
+Bassist Geoff Thistlethwaite and drummer Ted Cobena then joined Bas Clas, and the band forged ahead.

-Plugging on, the band went through changes in drummers.
+Forging ahead, the band went through changes in drummers.
 Ted Cobena left and was replaced by New Orleans native John Boissiere.
 In 1985 the band released another 45rpm single with the songs "She Can't Say No" and "La Ti Da" (a Cajun-tinged rocker) but in a limited run of only 500 copies.

 In 2002 Bas Clas was asked to reunite at Grant Street Dancehall for the annual Medicine Show benefit for the Dr. Tommy Comeaux Endowed Chair in Traditional Music at the University of Louisiana in Lafayette.
-Re-joined by Ted Cobena and featuring special guests Dickie Landry on sax, Eric Adcock on B-3 and brother Mike Picou (the first time all 3 Picou brothers ever performed together), the band once again rocked Cajun country.
+Re-joined by Ted Cobena and featuring special guests Dickie Landry on sax, Eric Adcock on B-3, and brother Mike Picou (the first time all 3 Picou brothers ever performed together), the band once again rocked Cajun country.
 This time, however, Bas Clas also rocked around the world via the Internet stream of radio station KRVS, reaching fans who couldn't attend.

 2011 was just the start of the recording sessions at Dockside Studio.
 Each year the band returned to record with friends and family.
 In 2014 the band released Love Food Sex Peace which again featured Dickie Landry, Roddie Romero, Leslie Smith, Mike Picou, and Eric Adcock, plus Jonno Frishberg on violin and harmonies from Susan Cowsill, Alexis Marceau, and Sam Craft (of Sweet Crude).
-The cover art was adapted from a stained glass piece by local artist (and wife of Geoff Thistlethwaite) Michelle Fontenot and the inside cover features an original painting by Mike Williamson.
+The cover art was adapted from a stained glass piece by local artist (and wife of Geoff Thistlethwaite) Michelle Fontenot, and the inside cover features an original painting by Mike Williamson.

-In 2016 the band release In Wonderland, which again featured Dickie Landry, Eric Adcock, Leslie Smith, and Mike Picou, along with special guests the Bonerama Horns arranged by Mark Mullins on "Talk", and psychedelic string arrangements on the song "Think I Am" featuring Marc Paradis of Johnny Sketch & the Dirty Notes on cello and Jonno Frishberg on violin, with spoken French by Kara St. Clair, and the addition of vocal harmonies on "Pretty Pretty" and "Johnny & June" by Laura Huval and Callie Guidry of Sweet Cecilia.
+In 2016 the band released In Wonderland, which again featured Dickie Landry, Eric Adcock, Leslie Smith, and Mike Picou, along with special guests the Bonerama Horns arranged by Mark Mullins on "Talk," and psychedelic string arrangements on the song "Think I Am" featuring Marc Paradis of Johnny Sketch & the Dirty Notes on cello and Jonno Frishberg on violin, with spoken French by Kara St. Clair, and the addition of vocal harmonies on "Pretty Pretty" and "Johnny & June" by Laura Huval and Callie Guidry of Sweet Cecilia.